+I’d make these pumpkin scones once a week if my hips could lie.
+I never really thought to put pumpkin into a scone.
+But then again, I don’t think about a lot of things.
 My soon-to-be-neighbor Lucy asked how I come up with recipes.
 I told her I wish I could attribute it to my brilliantly creative mind.
 But alas, my mind is neither brilliant or creative when it comes to recipes.
-And let’s be honest, I’m kind of a Plain Jane when it comes to food.
-One really good (and simple) recipe far outweighs 10 interesting recipes in my book.
-Boring, Plain Jane, classic.
-Call me what you’d like.
+I’m kind of a Plain Jane when it comes to food.
+These pumpkin scones might be the exception.
 Read more

 Roasted pumpkin purée makes all the difference.
 Preheat oven to 325°.
 Wash sugar pumpkin clean.
 Cut three 1-inch slits in the pumpkin to allow it to breath.
 Add pumpkin and an inch of water to a shallow pan.
 Bake for about an hour or until pumpkin is soft.
 Cool completely.
 Peel and discard seeds.
 Mash pumpkin meat and store covered in the refrigerator, or measure out 1-cup bags and store in freezer.